MicrosoftDocs/entra-docs/docs/verified-id/partner-vu.md

 # Customer intent: As a developer, I'm looking for information about the open standards supported by Microsoft Entra Verified ID.
 ---

-# Configure Microsoft Entra Verified ID with VU Digital Identity as your Identity Verification Partner
+# Configure Microsoft Entra Verified ID with VU Security Digital Identity as your Identity Verification Partner

 In this article, learn to integrate [Microsoft Entra Verified ID](decentralized-identifier-overview.md) with [VU Security](https://www.vusecurity.com/) Digital Identity to create secure and frictionless digital experiences.
 Enhance biometric onboarding and verification scenarios throughout the lifecycle of citizens and organizations.